 - Family health history: Your GP will ask you questions about your family’s health.
 Tell your GP if anyone in your family has high blood pressure (hypertension), diabetes, twins, learning difficulties, blindness, deafness, cystic fibrosis, congenital birth defects, ethnicity-related conditions, such as Tay-Sachs disease, sickle trait/ sickle cell disease or thalassaemia.

 - Home and workplace environment: Your GP will discuss possible hazards, such as exposure to cat faeces ( toxoplasmosis), X-rays, and lead or solvents that could influence your ability to become pregnant or maintain a healthy pregnancy.
 It may be wise to tell employers of your pregnancy intentions, since employers are then duty-bound to assess any risks at work and minimise them.

-- Your weight: Your GP will recommend you try to lose weight if you are overweight or obese.
+- Your weight: Your GP will recommend you try to lose weight if you are overweight or obese before you fall pregnant.

 - Lifestyle factors: your GP will ask you questions about you and your partner’s habits that could influence your pregnancy, such as smoking, drinking alcohol and using recreational drugs.
 If you or your partner participate in any of these activities, you should stop in order for you to increase your chances of a healthy pregnancy.

 - Exercise: Tell your GP what type of exercise you do.
 Generally, you may continue your normal exercise routine throughout pregnancy unless you are instructed to decrease or modify your activities.